 Cheaper fuel means that those cars are being used more, the Department for Transport says, with congestion on the rise and greater competition for available parking spaces.

-To make matters worse, car-park operator NCP has recently revealed that it has been forced to increase the size of its parking bays to cope with the trend for larger vehicles such as SUVs.
+To make matters worse, car-park operator NCP has revealed that it has been forced to increase the size of its parking bays to cope with the trend for larger vehicles such as SUVs.

 As a result, parking spaces are becoming even more scarce.